Listen to this article

 Important Considerations

-- Tax Deductibility: Points may be tax-deductible💡 Definition:The amount you must pay out-of-pocket before insurance coverage kicks in. if the mortgage is for your primary residence, but consult a tax advisor for specifics.
+- Tax Deductibility: Mortgage points can sometimes be tax-deductible💡 Definition:The amount you must pay out-of-pocket before insurance coverage kicks in. on a primary residence.
+It's a nice potential perk, but you should always chat with a tax professional to be sure.

 Common Mistakes